KhadeerBasha44/KhadeerBasha44/README.md

 ## 💡 About Me

 - 👨‍💻 I'm a Data Analyst and ML Enthusiast from India
-- 💻 Skilled in Python, Machine Learning, Deep Learning, R, SQL, Excel, Power BI
+- 💻 Skilled in Python, Machine Learning, SQL, Excel, Power BI
 - 📊 Built predictive systems for insurance cost, disease prediction & airline analysis
 - 🧠 Fun Fact: I make models not only smart—but also deployable!